AdaCore/spark2014/docs/develguide/translation_why3.rst

    type __rep =
      { p__ptr__is_null_pointer : bool;
-       p__ptr__pointer_address : int;
        p__ptr__pointer_value   : natural }

-Since the address of an access object cannot be retrieved in SPARK, the value of the address field is never accessed directly in the program.
-It is only used so that two access objects pointing to different memory cells which happen to contain the same object are not considered equal.

 Along with the representative type, the representative module contains other declarations which are shared between access types.
 Among them, the null